jayzrc/mcef-fabric-example-mod/README.md

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

+## MCEF Example Code
+See the BasicBrowser and ExampleModClient class for how to create a web browser.

+See the build.gradle file for how to add MCEF as a dependency to your project.

+You have to put `mcef-fabric-2.0.1-1.20.1.jar` in `run/mods` while running in a development environment!